Home ยป Painting Ideas ยป Easy Valentine’s Day Watercolor Painting Idea

 Each heart will get two colors or be diluted with water.

-To start paint one side of the heart with red using a small brush.
+Start painting one side of the heart with red using a small brush.
 Add water to your brush and pull the paint to the other side.

 blue, violet, red watercolor painted hearts on white paper.

-Step 4: Let The Painting Completely Dry
+Step 5: Let The Painting Dry

-Optional: Add Highlights and Shadows
+Optional: Add Details

-Adding Highlights
+Tips For Adding Highlights & Shadows

 oil pastel highlight on painted blue violet watercolor heart.